Progressivism in the United States: Culture

 The foundation of the progressive tendency was indirectly linked to the unique philosophy of pragmatism which was primarily developed by John Dewey and William James.
 Equally significant to progressive-era reform were the crusading journalists known as muckrakers.
 These journalists publicized to middle class readers economic privilege, political corruption and social injustice.
 Their articles appeared in McClure's Magazine and other reform periodicals.
 Some muckrakers focused on corporate abuses.
 Ida Tarbell exposed the activities of the Standard Oil Company.
 In The Shame of the Cities (1904), Lincoln Steffens dissected corruption in city government.
 In Following the Color Line (1908), Ray Stannard Baker criticized race relations.
 Other muckrakers assailed the Senate, railroad companies, insurance companies and fraud in patent medicine.

 Novelists criticized corporate injustices.
 Theodore Dreiser drew harsh portraits of a type of ruthless businessman in The Financier (1912) and The Titan (1914).
-In The Jungle (1906), Socialist Upton Sinclair repelled readers with descriptions of Chicago's meatpacking plants and his work led to support for remedial food safety legislation.
+In The Jungle (1906), socialist Upton Sinclair repelled readers with descriptions of Chicago's meatpacking plants and his work led to support for remedial food safety legislation.
 Leading intellectuals also shaped the progressive mentality.
 In Dynamic Sociology (1883), Lester Frank Ward laid out the philosophical foundations of the progressive movement and attacked the laissez-faire policies advocated by Herbert Spencer and William Graham Sumner.
 In The Theory of the Leisure Class (1899), Thorstein Veblen attacked the "conspicuous consumption" of the wealthy.
 Educator John Dewey emphasized a child-centered philosophy of pedagogy known as progressive education which affected schoolrooms for three generations.

 In the 21st century

 Modern progressivism can be seen as encompassing many notable differences from the historical progressivism of the 19th–20th centuries.
-Some viewpoints of modern progressivism highlight these perceived differences like those of Princeton economics professor Thomas C. Leonard who viewed historical progressivism in The American Conservative as being "[a]t a glance, [...] not much here for 21st-century progressives to claim kinship with.
-Today's progressives emphasize racial equality and minority rights, decry U.S. imperialism, shun biological ideas in social science, and have little use for piety or proselytizing".
-Ultimately however, both historical progressivism and the modern movement share the notion that the free markets lead to economic inequalities that must be ameliorated in order to best protect the American working class.
+Some viewpoints of modern progressivism highlight these perceived differences like those of Princeton economics professor Thomas C. Leonard who viewed historical progressivism in The American Conservative as being "[a]t a glance, ... not much here for 21st-century progressives to claim kinship with.
+Today's progressives emphasize racial equality and minority rights, decry U.S. imperialism, shun biological ideas in social science, and have little use for piety or proselytizing."
+Ultimately, both historical progressivism and the modern movement share the notion that the free markets lead to economic inequalities that must be ameliorated in order to best protect the American working class.